 - This sugar-free cheesecake recipe is easy and effortless to make.

-- It calls for only 6 ingredients that you have probably had on hands.
+- It calls for only 6 ingredients that you have probably had on your hands.

-- It is an easy crustless cottage cheese cheesecake; forget about any kind of flour crust (almond flour crust, coconut flour crust, or the wheat flour one).
+- It is an easy crustless cottage cheese cheesecake; forget about any kind of flour crust (almond flour crust, coconut flour crust, or wheat flour).

 Ingredients

-Cottage cheese: use low-fat cottage cheese (small curd), farm cottage cheese, dry pressed cottage cheese, or other types of cottage cheese available in your area.
+- Cottage cheese: Use low-fat cottage cheese (small curd), farm cottage cheese, dry pressed cottage cheese, or other types of cottage cheese available in your area.
+Or prepare and use homemade farmer's cheese.

-Vanilla extract: I prefer the best and the most flavorful Madagascar Bourbon Pure vanilla extract.
+- Vanilla extract: Use the best and the most flavorful Madagascar Bourbon Pure vanilla extract.
 Replace it with an alcohol-free vanilla flavor if desired.

-Since both butter and margarine contain almost the same amount of calories, it will not, unfortunately, work in calory reduction, according to the nutritional information of this cheesecake.
+Since both butter and margarine contain almost the same amount of calories, it will not, unfortunately, work in calorie reduction, according to the nutritional information of this cheesecake.

 How to make diabetic cheesecake